Educating the Veterinary Students of Tomorrow

 Raw Food Diets: What are the real benefits of feeding raw?

+Feeding pets, especially dogs, raw food diets i.e.uncooked/untreated meat, has become quite a debated topic.
 Those who support this method argue that raw diets are the ancestral food of both dogs and cats and will provide all the necessary nutrition for optimal health (Hamper et al., 2017).
 They boast improved skin and coat quality, improved stools and decreased incidence of diseases such as obesity and diabetes (Bernard, 2004).
-However, it is important to note that none of these claims have been scientifically proven.
-In fact, one study highlighted that kittens placed on a raw food diet did not show any significant difference in growth rate compared to those placed on a commercial cooked diet (Hamper et al., 2017).
+They can be lower in carbohydrates and allergens than some commerical feeds too.

 Bernard, M., 2004.
 Raising Cats Naturally : How To Care For Your Cat The Way Nature Intended.
 Salt Lake City(Utah): Aardvark Global Publishing.